Scalping (trading): Arbitrage

 Scalping, in the arbitrage sense, is a type of trading in which traders try to open and close positions in very short periods of time in markets such as foreign exchange and securities with the aim of making a small profit from the trades.
-Adding more onto scalping is a trading strategy where traders make small profits by quickly buying and selling.
+In other words, scalping is a trading strategy where traders make small profits by quickly buying and selling.
 It’s popular in markets like foreign exchange and stocks, where traders take advantage of tiny price changes or bid-ask spreads.
 Traders usually start scalping whenever they are down money and start basically gambling to make money they put in 1:1 risk ratio.

 How scalping works

 Scalping is the shortest time frame in trading and it exploits small changes in currency prices.
 Scalpers attempt to act like traditional market makers or specialists.
 To make the spread means to buy at the Bid price and sell at the Ask price, in order to gain the bid/ask difference.
 This procedure allows for profit even when the bid and ask don't move at all, as long as there are traders who are willing to take market prices.
 It normally involves establishing and liquidating a position quickly, usually within minutes or even seconds.

 The role of a scalper is actually the role of market makers or specialists who are to maintain the liquidity and order flow of a product of a market.
-Scalpers engage in high-frequency trading, executing hundreds or thousands of trades per day to profit from tiny price movements.

 The profit for each transaction is based only on a few bips (basis points), so scalping is typically conducted when there are large amounts of capital and high leverage or there are currency pairs where the bid–offer spread is narrow.